-For more details about Oregon's "Firsttime hunter program," see the 2020 Oregon Big Game Regulations.
+For more details about Oregon's "First-time hunter program," see the 2024 Oregon Big Game Regulations.

-For more information about Oregon's Mentored Youth Hunter Program for kids ages 9-15, visit the ODFW website at www.dfw.state.or.us oung Oregon hunters got a chance to be outstanding in the field in September at youth upland bird hunts hosted by the Oregon Department of Fish and Wildlife at locations around the state.
+For more information about Oregon's Mentored Youth Hunter Program for kids ages 9-15, visit the ODFW website at MyODFW.com oung Oregon hunters got a chance to be outstanding in the field in September at youth upland bird hunts hosted by the Oregon Department of Fish and Wildlife at locations around the state.
 Wild game birds live in many of the hunt areas, but more pheasants were released before the youth hunts.